 - Won grants to green our school campus and to install a kiln in our art room

 - Established community partnerships with local universities and other organizations

 - Coordinated parent volunteering in the classroom

-Please join us.
+Please join the HSA – download and fill out the 2022-2023 Membership Form.
 All parents, guardians, and community members are welcome.

-Every parent and guardian is encouraged to attend meetings, volunteer, and become a dues-paying, voting member of the Home and School Association.
-Dues are $5.00 per year, enabling you to vote for officers and on actions taken by the HSA.
-Every parent and guardian is encouraged to attend meetings, but only paid members can vote.
+Every parent and guardian is encouraged to attend meetings, volunteer, and become a voting member of the Home and School Association.
+Suggested dues are $5.00 per year.
+Every parent and guardian is encouraged to attend meetings and share their ideas and determine how we can best serve the school and our students.
 Teachers and staff can also join.